PrincetonUniversity/kaltura_archiver/README.md

 The code in the python subdirectory runs only with Python v2.x, see [.python-version](.python-version)

-Please install pyenv according to  [github.com/pyenv/pyenv](https://github.com/pyenv/pyenv) Pyenv alows you ti install a local python copy and python libraries which functions independently of the system version.
+Please install pyenv according to  [github.com/pyenv/pyenv](https://github.com/pyenv/pyenv) Pyenv allows you to install a local python copy and python libraries which functions independently of the system version.

 ~~~